 June 2008: Senegambia Residency

 Nina Stoyan-Rosenzweig lead a group of medical students and pre-medical AMSA Arts in Medicine students to the Gambia for a four-week residency in the summer of 2008.
-The group volunteered at the Royal Victoria Hospital, Brikama Hospital, Kubuneh Health Clinic, and in Kanuma village, providing important medical and arts services as well implementing an ongoing research project.
+The group volunteered at the Royal Victoria Hospital, Brikama Hospital, Kubuneh Health Clinic, and in Kanuma village, providing medical and arts exchanges.

 The banjo, with its roots in Africa, has been a tremendous vehicle of American cultural expression.
 The AIM for Africa Akonting/Banjo Collaborative explores and celebrates this common heritage by creating a cultural bridge between Florida and the Senegal/Gambia (Senegambia) region of West Africa through rich, interactive programs including the Akonting/Banjo Symposium.